ansible/ansible-navigator/README.md

 ## Configuring ansible-navigator

-There are several ways to configure ansible-navigator and users and projects are free to choose the most convenient method for them.
+There are several ways to configure ansible-navigator.
+Users and projects are free to choose the most convenient method for them.
 The full hierarchy of how various configuration sources are applied can be found in the FAQ mentioned below.